Veterrimi IV

-The Veterrimi IV (veterrimi four or V4) is a rugby tournament between four of the oldest rugby playing schools in the world.
-The event is scheduled to be held biennially or triennially (every two to three years).
+The Veterrimi IV (veterrimi four or V4) was a rugby tournament between four of the oldest rugby playing schools in the world.
+The event was scheduled to be held biennially or triennially (every two to three years).
 "Veterrimi" is Latin for "oldest".
+The most recent edition of the tournament was contested in 2015.

 Conception

 The idea for the Veterrimi IV tournament came from Durham School's director of sport, Ben Mason.
 To celebrate the long histories of playing rugby in English schools he conceived bringing four of the oldest of these clubs together to play a two-day tournament.
 On the first day participating in a round-robin tournament to qualify for a final and a third-fourth "wooden-spoon" match on the second day.

 Participants

 Schools that have taken part in the tournament are:

 Trophy

 The winner of the Veterrimi IV tournament is awarded the AJ Dingle Trophy named in honour of Arthur James Dingle who was a pupil at Durham School, an Oxford Blue and who was capped three times for England playing on the wing.
 He participated in the very last Five Nations match before the outbreak of war before joining the East Yorkshire Regiment and, after a failed attack during the largest battle of the Gallipoli campaign, he was listed as missing presumed killed.
 His body was never found.